narayananpp/narayananpp.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: MS Student at RI, CMU
+subtitle: Graduate Student at RI, CMU

 profile:
   align: right